Park Address: 2106 Steeplechase Dr, Ann Arbor MI 48103

 The park was acquired by the city around 1970.
 A new play area was installed in 2018.

-In 2022 the park was closed for several months while the city worked on a $3.2 million project to create a new stormwater management basin in the park along Scio Church Road, which was designed to protect nearby neighborhoods against flooding.
+In 2022 the park was closed for several months while the city worked on a $3.2 million project to create a new stormwater management basin in the park along Scio Church Road, which is designed to protect nearby neighborhoods against flooding.
 The construction also included a new unpaved path connecting the park to Scio Church Road.
 The construction was finished in November 2022.
-See more details about the project here.
 A trail connecting to the park through Eisenhower Park was also finished in the same month.